viveris/jnidbus/README.md

-## Planned features
+## Planned tasks

-- Support `DICT_ENTRY` type
+- Support `OBJECT_PATH` type
+- Refactor `serialization.cpp` to use proper OOP and cleanup the code
+- Add the capability to create downcasted typed array in JNI code instead of plain `Object[]` objects
+- Use direct `ByteBuffer` instead of plain `Object` arrays to avoid copies.

 ## FAQ

 ##### Which java versions are compatible?

-Java 7 and Java 11 where tested.
+Java 8 to Java 11 are tested by the CI, Java 7 should run but is not tested.
 You will also need `libc` and `libdbus-1` to run the native code

 ##### How fast is this library

-I was able to get around 35k complex signals (nested lists and objects) sent and received on a single event loop on my modest i3-4130 work machine.
-I was able to get around 58k empty signals with the same setup.
+I was able to get around 40k/s "complex" signals sent and received on a single event loop on my modest i3-4130 work machine.
+I was able to get around 95k/s empty signals with the same setup.
 This should satisfy most of the use cases so unless you really need to push DBus to its limit it's enough.

 ##### I found a bug